JosePedroDias/stdb-tictactoe/README.md

 ## TODO

-- improve logic to migrate from game_m to game_n after it ends
-- improve rust code
+- improve rust code (strings, repeated code, make board into a struct?)
-- confirm schedule rows get deleted after game itself is deleted
-- create/Update PlayerStats once player joins
+- show new game button or fix the new_game reducer usage